tc39/proposal-uuid/analysis/README.md

 ### Accidental `v1` Usage

-**Hypothesis 2:** _A considerable (=more than 50%) amount of `v1` UUID usage is "accidental" in the sense that for the given use case the special semantics of `v1` UUIDs are not needed and therefore v4` would be the more appropriate choice._
+**Hypothesis 2:** _A non-negligible amount of `v1` UUID usage is "accidental" in the sense that for the given use case the special semantics of `v1` UUIDs are not needed and therefore `v4` would be the more appropriate choice._

 This is based on the observation that
 [`v1` UUIDs are documented "above the fold"](https://github.com/bcoe/proposal-standard-library-uuid/issues/4#issuecomment-499976784)